-Several types of cancer can be prevented, and the prospects for surviving cancer continue to improve.
+Some types of cancer can be prevented, and the prospects for surviving cancer continue to improve.
 CPRIT will foster prevention of cancer in Texas by providing financial support for a wide variety of projects relevant to cancer prevention, risk reduction, early detection, and survivorship.
 This RFA solicits applications for relatively short-term projects or pilot programs (up to 24 months).
-There are two components to this RFA.
-Applicants may propose programs in the area of (A) tobacco prevention and control or (B) increasing delivery of primary preventive services and screening for breast, cervical, and colorectal cancers.
+There are two application options in this RFA.
+Applicants may propose programs in the area of (A) tobacco prevention and control or (B) increasing delivery of primary preventive services for all cancers and screening services for breast, cervical, and colorectal cancers.

-The purpose of this grant mechanism is to support organizations proposing innovative, evidence-based strategies in areas of the State that have populations with great need or high incidence and/or mortality rates, yet do not have the infrastructure to carry out larger prevention programs or services.
+The purpose of this grant mechanism is to support organizations proposing innovative, evidence-based strategies in areas of the State that have populations with great need or high incidence and/or mortality rates, but lack the infrastructure to carry out prevention programs or services that are larger in scope.
 This RFA encourages traditional and nontraditional partnerships and leveraging of existing resources and dollars from other sources.